yuvaraj2507/Azure-Blog/Setting Up VMSS auto scaling using custom metrics.md

 az vmss diagnostics set --resource-group xxx --vmss-name xxx --settings config.txt --protected-settings protected-settings.
 Json.

-4. Once the provision is successful you will be able to view the Guest metrics.
+4. Once the provision is successful you will be able to view the Guest metrics